isomerpages/mlaw-corp/news/public-consultations/_posts/2026-08-26-post-Public Consultation on Artificial Intelligence and Singapore's Intellectual Property Regime.md

 <p></p>
 </li>
 <li>
-<p><em>The nature of human creativity in AI-assisted works,</em> focusing
+<p><strong>The nature of human creativity in AI-assisted works</strong>,
-on how human contribution should be understood, recognised and evidenced where generative AI is used as a tool in creative and business workflows (see page 16).</p>
+focusing on how human contribution should be understood, recognised and evidenced where generative AI is used as a tool in creative and business workflows (see page 16).</p>
 </li>
 </ul>
 <p>Further details on the copyright consultation may be found at Part III